Welcome

 • Time becomes of the essence: failure to complete within the notice period entitles the innocent party to rescind the contract.

-• The buyer must immediately pay any shortfall to bring the deposit up to 10% if a reduced deposit was paid.
+• The buyer must immediately pay any shortfall to bring the deposit up to 10% if a reduced deposit was paid, under the SCPCs.
+This deposit top-up requirement on service does not appear in the SCs.

-• Contractual compensation continues to accrue during the notice period.
+• Contractual compensation continues to accrue during the notice period at the contract rate on the correct base figure.

 A seller serves a notice to complete on the buyer after a 3-day delay.
 The buyer fails to complete within the 10 working day notice period.